ids-cv/Multi-Lingual-Visual-Grounding/French-data/README.md

 We follow the same data split as in Flickr30k Entities.

-Flickr30k Entities has 5 sentences for each image, while we only have one.
+There is one sentence for each image.
 The sentence appearing in our dataset is the same sentence as in Multi30k's French dataset.

 The numbers of sentences in each set are:
   * training set: 29000